ianfab/fairyground/release_make/README.md

 ## Usage

+First install dependencies in the parent directory.

-Install dependencies (Make sure that the working directory is this directory!)
+Install dependencies in this directory (Make sure that the working directory is this directory!)

 ```bash
 npm install